Burp Suite, Website Hacking

 This process can also be seen through the outcome of Burp Intruder by setting the concurrent requests to 1 and withdrawing the amount 80 times.

-The application’s unintended behaviour can be seen after multiple concurrent requests are sent using Turbo Intruder extension.
-The turbo intruder extension inside Burp Suite can be downloaded from the Bapp Store.
+The application’s unintended behaviour becomes evident after users send multiple concurrent requests using the Turbo Intruder extension.
+You can download the Turbo Intruder extension inside Burp Suite from the Bapp Store.

-After installing the extension, the target request can be sent to the Turbo Intruder extension.
+Once you install the extension, you can forward the target request to the Turbo Intruder extension.

-Inside Turbo Intruder, we will use the race-single-packet-attack.py default script however we will change the configuration as per our needs.
-Same action of withdrawing $10, 80 times is performed but here the concurrent requests are set as 15 and the engine is set to Engine.BURP.
+Inside Turbo Intruder, we use the race-single-packet-attack.py default script; however, we modify the configuration according to our needs.
+We perform the same action of withdrawing $10 eighty times, but this time we set the concurrent requests to 15 and configure the engine as Engine.BURP.

 After configuration is complete, click on Attack to start the attack.
 Observe that after 80 requests the amount which is left in the account is $9600 which is more than the desired amount.